Frequently Asked Questions

 Where are you located?

 SHN is located in Silver Spring, MD and serves clients living in Maryland, Washington, D.C., and Virginia.

 Do you offer telehealth or virtual appointments?

 Yes!
-We will meet over secure video from the comfort of your own home.
+All appointments are via secure video from the comfort of your own home.
 SHN uses HIPAA compliant software and teleconferencing systems for your privacy.